g200kg/webaudio-controls/docs/knobsize.md

 There are several factors that determine the knob size.
 The following factors have higher priority from the top and are checked in order.

-Note that the specification in the style sheet does not affect the size of the knob display, although the outline of the element changes.
+Note that the `width` / `height` specification in the style sheet does not affect the size of the knob display, although the outline of the element changes.

 - `width`, `height` attributes of the element
 - `diameter` attribute of the element